suprachakra/Ride-Sharing-Ecosystem/README.md

 2. **Driver Training & Upskilling:**
    - Partner with recognized institutes for advanced route optimization training.
 If 20% driver adoption yields +5% higher rider ratings, expand city-wide.
 If negligible gains, re-check training content or adjust the partner relationship.

+3. **EV & Hybrid Fleet Incentives:**
+As part of sustainable mobility goals, the strategy includes incremental EV adoption:
+- Drivers who switch to EVs receive partial commission reductions or additional monthly bonuses for 6 months.
+- If EV drivers accept pooled rides (2–3 passengers), they qualify for an extra synergy bonus to promote green carpooling.

 #### 18.3 Corporate & Institutional Tie-Ups